 The number of credit points you are enrolled in determines your study load.
 If your circumstances change, you may be able to change your study load – depending on your course.
-You could study part time or exceed the usual credit point limit and overload.

 If you are studying part time, you will have a reduced study load of less than 18 credit points.
 Generally there is no minimum number of credit points you can study as long as you meet the requirements of your course.

 All courses will let you enrol in up to 32 credit points from January to June and July to December.
 This allows for situations where you may need to select an OLE unit or an intensive unit that falls outside of the main semester.
 We recommend you don't complete more than 24 credit points during the standard semester.